RnbWd/lrload-chronic/README.md

 Clone this repo for an example use case.
 Just run: `node testbuild live -ds` and edit the files in `src` - magic will happen.

 ## Caveats

-The server uses es6 template strings, so I'd recommend using iojs to run the server (it's an easy fix if there's demand to change it, submit a pull request!).
-The destination folder must also be a simple string for the correct path to show up.
+The server is mostly convience and uses es6 templates, so I'd recommend using your own static dev server in the build process.
+If you'd like to run the server, I'd recommend using iojs (the template strings are an easy fix, so submit a pull request or issue if you'd like to use the built-in server).
+The destination folder must also be a simple string for the correct path to show up in the express route (I know, I know).

-Watchify will watch everything in the browserify-pipeline by default, so it's not necessary to use chronic's `--watch` on any of those files.
+Watchify will watch everything in the browserify-pipeline by default, so it's not necessary to use chronic's `--watch` on any of those files (or weird things will happen).

 ## Credits